 In 1777, Shauquethqueat became Chief Sachem of the Stockbridge Mohicans.
 During his time as leader, he asked the Massachusetts government to protect what they had been given: “[w]e and our fathers had once been the rightful possessor of all your Country,” he wrote in one letter.

-Joe Pye Weed is known within indigenous communities for helping ease fevers, becoming a medicine that white communities depended on.
+The Joe Pye Weed plant is known within Indigenous communities for helping ease fevers.
+It became a medicine that European colonists depended on.
 Stories tell of Native Americans saving white settlers from death by introducing its medicinal properties.
-This is a special plant that deserves a special name.

-The name Joe Pye Weed came from white settlers, using a name they knew and respected for a plant they depended on.
-Plant Joe Pye Weed immediately and honor this great man’s valor, vision, and leadership, alongside Native Americans’ incredible knowledge of our living world.
-(For other great common name backstories, read about Pawpaw trees and Southern Catalpas.)
+The name Joe Pye Weed came from white settlers, who used a name they knew and respected for a plant they depended on.
+Plant Joe Pye Weed immediately and honor this great man’s valor, vision, and leadership alongside Native Americans’ incredible knowledge of our living world.
+(For other movie-worthy plant name backstories, read about Pawpaw trees and Boneset.)

 How to grow Joe Pye Weed